monkeytypegame/monkeytype/CONTRIBUTING_BASIC.md

 You will find two radio buttons, one prompts you to commit directly to your current branch, and the other prompts you to create a new branch for your commit and start a pull request.
 Select the first option to commit the change directly to your current branch.

-Click `Propose changes` once you are ready to proceed.
+Click `Commit changes` once you are ready to proceed.

 <img width="1552" alt="Screenshot showing how to commit changes on the Github Web UI." src="https://user-images.githubusercontent.com/16960551/167233463-fb06e4f8-0699-40ea-9ade-f801898cfc93.png">